MrSidims/PytorchExplorer/README.md

 - (PyTorch) The model and input tensor must be initialized in the provided code.
 If multiple models are defined, it is recommended to explicitly pair each model and its input tensor using the internal `__explore__(model, input)` function.

-- (PyTorch) The current version does not recognize or capture user attempts to dump IR inside the input PyTorch module.
-It is planned that, in the future, if the user manually calls `fx.export_and_import()` (or similar IR-producing APIs), the app will use that IR as the base and apply the user-defined custom toolchain.

 - (Triton) The current implementation runs Triton kernels and retrieves IR dumps from the Triton cache directory.
 Timeout is set to 20s.

 ## Getting Started